 CHEAPEST FULL COVERAGE FOR DRIVERS AGES 16 THROUGH 25

 The national average cost of full coverage car insurance for senior drivers is $1,334.
 MoneyGeek data found that the cheapest full coverage car insurance company for seniors is State Farm, with an annual premium of $1,145.
 GEICO is a close runner-up with an annual premium of $1,151.

 USAA was found to be the cheapest full coverage provider overall, but coverage is only available to active and retired military members and their families.

 State Farm is widely available with an above-average customer satisfaction rating and generally affordable rates.
 To further decrease the cost of your full coverage policy, take advantage of their discount programs by bundling, installing an anti-theft system and airbags, and taking a defensive driving class.

 Average annual rates for a 70-year-old senior with 100/300/100 limit

 The cost of full coverage car insurance as a senior will depend on a few individual factors including age, driving history, credit history, and the state you live in.
 Review the best cheap car insurance companies for seniors by state and compare different quotes from multiple insurance companies to find the most affordable full coverage rate for you.

 Cheapest Full Coverage Car Insurance After Getting a Ticket

 USAA came in as the lowest-cost company for these coverages, costing an average of $939 per year.
 This is $122 more expensive per year than not having a ticket.
-GEICO was the next cheapest, with an annual rate of $1,265, which is $324 higher than their average rate with a clean driving record.
+However, USAA is only available to military members, veterans and their families.

 Cheapest Full Coverage Car Insurance With Increased Coverage Amounts